dbt-labs/docs.getdbt.com/website/blog/2022-09-13-the-case-against-cherry-picking.md

 **What’s the problem?**

 In the example above, the team has only ever tested `feature_becca` *in combination with* `feature_alex` —so there’s no guarantee that `feature_becca`’s changes will be successful on their own.
-What if `feature_becca` were relying on a change included in `feature_alex`?
+What if `feature_becca` was relying on a change included in `feature_alex`?
 Because testing of branches is not conducted independently, it’s risky to merge independently.

 ## Feature branches contain more than meets the eye